smarlowucf/azurectl/README.md

 ### Implementing commands

-Adding new commands to the project consists of three steps
+Adding new commands to the project consists of four steps

 1. Write the implementation classes providing the functionality you need
 2. Write a task class providing the command line processing and output using the implementation classes (file name must end with `_task`).
+3. Write a manual page
-3. Write tests
+4. Write tests

 The following is a simple template to illustrate the implementation